Unity-Technologies/SuperScience/README.md

 ## ModificationResponse
 This is an example of how to hook into Undo.postprocessModifications and Undo.undoRedoPerformed to respond to property modifications in a Scene.
 It uses a short timer that is reset and started when a change is detected, and it only triggers the response when the timer finishes.
 This pattern is useful when you have a complex response that you don't want to happen constantly as a continuous property is changed (for example, as a user drags a slider in the Inspector).

-## SceneMetadata
+## AssetsInSync
-This is an example of how to save and update per-Scene metadata that is all stored in a single ScriptableObject Asset.
-It uses callbacks in AssetModificationProcessor to keep metadata in-sync with Scenes.
+This is an example of how to use the OnWillSaveAssets callback in AssetModificationProcessor to keep two Assets in sync.

 ## EditorDelegates
 It is sometimes necessary to reference Editor code in your runtime assembly.
 For example, a MonoBehaviour may exist only for the purpose of edit-time functionality, but it must live in a runtime assembly due to the rule against MonoBehaviours in Editor assemblies.
 In this case, it is often useful to define some static delegate fields inside of an '#if UNTY_EDITOR' directive.
 An Editor class can assign its own methods to those delegates, providing access to itself in the runtime assembly.